← All Conditions

 The hooking manoeuvre — hooking a finger under the rib margin and gently pulling anteriorly to reproduce the familiar pain and clicking — is the key diagnostic test for slipped rib syndrome.
 It can be performed at the bedside, without any imaging or blood tests.

 This simple test is not widely known outside of specialist thoracic practice, which explains why slipped rib syndrome is so often missed or misattributed to other causes.
-I have extensive experience with this technique and diagnose the condition promptly at the first consultation.
+Dr Okiror has extensive experience with this technique and diagnoses the condition promptly at the first consultation.

 Non-Surgical Options

 Non-surgical options are always discussed first.
 These include local anaesthetic and steroid injections and activity modification.
 Where these provide lasting relief, surgery is not needed.
-However, for many patients with persistent or debilitating symptoms, surgery offers the best prospect of long-term improvement.
+For patients with persistent or debilitating symptoms, surgery offers the best prospect of long-term improvement.

 Keyhole Rib Resection

-Where surgery is appropriate, I perform minimally invasive (keyhole) rib resection under general anaesthesia.
+Where surgery is appropriate, minimally invasive keyhole rib resection is performed under general anaesthesia.
 The operation involves removing the offending rib tip through small incisions, eliminating the structural cause of the slipping and catching.
-Most patients are discharged one to two days after surgery and experience a meaningful improvement in pain.
+Most patients are discharged one to two days after surgery.
 Published series report relief in over 80% of surgical patients.

 Questions About